bmezaris/RetargetVid/README.md

 ## Prerequisities
 To run our SmartCrop method you will need Python 3.
-You must also wave installed the following packages (in parenthesis you can find the recommended version to install):
+You must also have the following packages which can be simply install via pip (in parenthesis you can find the recommended version to install):

 * TensorFlow (tensorflow-gpu==1.14.0)
 * PyTorch (torch==1.7.1+cu110)